mablack/cordova-diagnostic-plugin/README.md

 #### Parameters

 - {Function} successCallback - function to call on successful request for runtime permission.
-This callback function is passed a single string parameter which defines the resulting [authorisation status](#runtime-permission-statuses)
+This callback function is passed a single string parameter which defines the resulting [permission status](#permissionstatus-constants)
 - {Function} errorCallback - function to call on failure to request authorisation.
 This callback function is passed a single string parameter containing the error message.
  - {String} permission - permission to request authorisation for, defined as a [runtime permission constant](#dangerous-runtime-permissions).